Maximilian Bircher-Benner: Criticism

 Bircher-Benner held pseudoscientific ideas about nutrition, including vitalism.
 He believed that all people including babies should eat only raw food.
 Bircher-Benner developed the idea that cooking deprived foods of their nutritional content and destroyed their "vital substance".
 He believed that cooked foods leave decay in the digestive tract, that may cause autointoxication.

-Bircher-Benner's work was not recognized by other scientists until the discovery of vitamins in fruits and vegetables in the 1930s. and because his ideas about nutrition were not supported by the science of his day, he was dismissed as a quack by the medical profession.
+Bircher-Benner's work was not recognized by other scientists until the discovery of vitamins in fruits and vegetables in the 1930s.
+Because his ideas about nutrition were not supported by the science of his day, he was dismissed as a quack by the medical profession.
 A contemporaneous academic review of Bircher-Benner's cookbook Health-Giving Dishes claims that the work contains "a mixture of physiological half-truths and fantasies" and concludes that the number of people capable of eating solely raw fruits and vegetables as Bircher-Benner encouraged is limited because only few humans can live as herbivores.
 Thomas Mann, a well-known novelist, visited the sanatorium and described it as a "health jail."

-Despite disapproval from others, Bircher-Benner's ideas caught the public's eye and his sanatorium stayed in business until some time after his passing.
+Despite disapproval from others, Bircher-Benner's ideas caught the public's eye and his sanatorium stayed in business until some time after his death.